isomerpages/sportsg-corp/_singapore-sport-institute/High Performance Sports/High Performance Planning.md

 Ultimately, we aim to develop athletes to take on leadership roles in their respective communities, serving as role models for Singapore's youth.

-**spexScholarship Nominations**
+***spex*Scholarship Nominations**

-Each year, the spexScholarship is open to nominations by any NSA.
+Each year, the *spex*Scholarship is open to nominations by any NSA.
 For FY 2021, the nomination period is from 1 October to 1 November 2021.

 **Submission Guidelines:**